matthew-howe/knightstour/README.md

   Divides the board into smaller pieces, constructing tours on each piece, and patching the pieces together.

   **Nueral Network Solution**
-  Implements a neural network where every legal knight's move is represented by a neuron.
-Neurons are initialized to be either 1 or 0, where 1 implies the neuron is part of the solution.
-When the network converges it encodes either a knight's tour or a series of two or more independent circuits within the same board.
+  _Coming Soon!_ Implements a neural network where every legal knight's move is represented by a neuron.